SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 ##### System testing: Test how the location tracking connects between the point calculation functions and the mapping API.
 By comparing the results that the system gives to the expected results we can determine if everything is working smoothly.

-##### Usability testing: Since our product is a game that many will use usability testing will be the most important.
-Since the geolocation is not able to be interacted with by the user it shouldn't be a major concern.
-However, since our product involves location tracking we will have to have users test to see if they can use our app to track people.
+##### Usability testing: Since our product is a game that many will use, usability testing will be the most important.
+Since the geolocation is not able to be interacted with by the player it shouldn't be a major concern.
+However, since our product involves location tracking we will have to have playerss test to see if they can use our app to track people.

 ###### Example test suites:
 1) Enter random locations to see if the location marker properly tracks them.